hankssj/musicalretreat-registration/README.txt

   *  Adjust electives.
 The code is in db/seeds.db.
 Check the electives that are de-activated.
 If anything changed, run create_electives, edit the code in deactivate_electives, then run it.

+  *  Update list of faculty, staff, major volunteer, board in db/seeds.rb  and run the reset_* on each
+        *  Remember that for faculty especially you need to add an account first

 ===========================================================
 Events
    Various things get dumped to the events table (password changes, emails sent)